peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-status-attestations.md

 To validate that the Wallet Instance is entitled to request its Status Attestation, the following requirements MUST be satisfied:

-- The Credential Issuer verifies the signature of the `credential_pop` object using the public key contained in the Digital Credential;
+- The Credential Issuer MUST verify the signature of the `credential_pop` object using the public key contained in the Digital Credential;
 - the Credential Issuer MUST verify that it is the legitimate Issuer.